Easily explore two centuries of news, investigative reporting, and commentary from Britain's premier Sunday publication.

 In 1967, the Sunday Times recorded one of the greatest coups in journalism, confronting the former MI6 agent Kim Philby in Moscow and outing him as a Soviet spy.
 Over three decades, Philby's duplicity had almost certainly led to the loss of several British agents and Russian defectors, along with the exposure of many state secrets, yet the secret services were strongly suspected of a cover-up.
 Running over several weeks, the scoop caused a sensation and rocked the establishment.

 Initially prescribed to pregnant women to treat morning sickness, thalidomide was withdrawn from the market in 1961, following reports that it was linked to a number of birth defects.
-The Sunday Times spent a decade campaigning for compensation for the victims, providing case studies and evidence of the tragic side-effects of the drug.
-The tireless efforts of the paper paid off in 1968, when the Distillers Company, which was responsible for the manufacture of thalidomide in the United Kingdom, agreed to a multi-million pound payout for the victims.
+The Sunday Times spent a decade campaigning for compensation for the victims, providing case studies and evidence of the tragic side effects of the drug.
+The tireless efforts of the paper paid off in 1968, when the Distillers Company, responsible for manufacturing thalidomide in the United Kingdom, agreed to a multi-million-pound payout for the victims.

 Hitler Diaries: The Sunday Times was caught up in one of the greatest frauds of the twentieth century when it signed a deal in 1983 with the German magazine Stern to publish a newly discovered collection of personal documents purportedly written by Adolph Hitler termed the "Hitler Diaries," which had been acquired by Stern.
 Although initially authenticated by the historian Hugh Trevor-Roper, the diaries were quickly discovered to be crude forgeries.
 The Sunday Times defended the authenticity of the diaries for two weeks before eventually conceding that it had been duped.